+Annual

-Annual NSPIRE inspection will be completed for every Unit, Inside and Outside area to confirm that all such Units, Inside and Outside areas satisfy NSPIRE standards.
-This inspection must be conducted within 12 months of the last annual inspection.
-The owner/agent will be notified of the inspection by mail, email, or phone with a minimum of 14 days' notice.
-The owner/agent will then give the tenants reasonable notice of the inspection.
+An annual inspection to determine that the unit continues to meet HQS will be completed by CHFA for every unit in the program; this inspection must be conducted within 12 months of the last annual inspection.
+Inspections will be conducted on business days only during normal business hours.
+The owner/agent will be notified of the inspection appointment by mail, email, or phone, with a minimum of a 14-day notice.
+The owner/agent will then give the tenant a reasonable notice.